Carbon Project Type: Farm Methane Power

 This project is a collaborative effort between the Wanner family and NativeEnergy.

-This project was validated using Carbon Neutral Network methodologies.
+This project was validated using Climate Neutral Network methodologies.
+The project’s performance is third-party verified every other year.

 This project meets NativeEnergy’s stringent additionality criteria, as our funding was necessary to the project’s implementation.